florianpircher/GutenTag/README.md

 - Use autocompletion to prevent typos in your tag names.
 - Preview all glyphs for a tag by clicking on the little disclosure button to the right of a tag.

+## Why Use Tags?

+- Tags allow you to easily navigate between related glyphs ([movie demonstration](https://xgc.io/b/glyphs/guten-tag/1.mp4)).
+- Tags can be used in OpenType feature code as [tokens](https://glyphsapp.com/learn/tokens#g-glyph-class-predicates): `$[tags contains "narrow"]`.
+- Glyph names no longer need a cryptic naming scheme to represent all relevant attributes of a glyph.

 ## Installation

 ### Manual Installation